The Overcoat (animated film): History

-Upon finishing his film Tale of Tales in 1979, Norstein decided that the next project for his small team (consisting of himself as the animator and director, his wife Franchesca Yarbusova as the artist and his friend Aleksandr Zhukovskiy as the cinematographer) would be an approximately 60-minute-long film based on Gogol's short story The Overcoat.
-Norstein has said that he considers The Overcoat to be as important a work of literature for him personally as one of the chapters of the Bible.
+Upon finishing his film Tale of Tales in 1979, Norstein decided that the next project for his small team (consisting of himself as the animator and director, his wife Francheska Yarbusova as the artist, and his friend Aleksandr Zhukovskiy as the cinematographer) would be an approximately 60-minute-long film based on Gogol's short story The Overcoat.
+Norstein has said that he considers The Overcoat to be as important a work of literature as one of the chapters of the Bible for him personally.

 By 1981, when work on the film began, Norstein had been working at Soyuzmultfilm (the main Soviet animation studio) for 13 years and had worked on some 40 films and directed or co-directed six.
 Progress was slow, with many interruptions (Norstein estimates that only about three years of work were actually done).
 Norstein says that Viktor Tinyaev (Виктор Тиняев) helped him during this period.
 In 1986, with only 10 minutes of the film completed, Norstein was fired from the Soyuzmultfilm studio in which he had worked.
-This was despite the fact that his films had gathered many international awards, and Tale of Tales had been voted the best animated film of all time by a large panel of international critics in 1984.
+This was despite the fact that his films had gathered many international awards and that Tale of Tales had been voted the best animated film of all time by a large panel of international critics in 1984.

 With the help of Rolan Bykov, Norstein managed to set up his own animation studio in his home.
 There, he and his team continued to slowly work on the film.
 Funding has been sporadic and has come from many different sources, including the Savings Bank of Russia (Sberbank) and TNK oil company.
 A few minutes were shot under the Soros Fund before 1999.
 Norstein has been known for refusing funding from certain sources.
 He refused to accept money from Mikhail Shvydkoy, the Russian Minister of Culture, saying "one cannot take money from those who don't care about you."
 He also refused help from Nick Park's company Aardman Animations, accepting from them only a few boxes of lightbulbs.